 Israel Journal of Mathematics, 252 (2022), 429 -- 459.

-The wild, elusive singularities of the T-fractal
+Pre-print available on the arXiv. - The wild, elusive singularities of the T-fractal

 (with R. Niemeyer)